Practical Notebook for Asking AI the Right Way

 Output format:

-- Answer each question with its number
+- Answer each question by number

-- Highlight key figures in bold
+- Bold key figures

 - End with 3-line action recommendations

-Copy-Paste Template
+Ready-to-Use Template

-Analyze this data.
+Analyze the following data.

 [Data]

-{{Data or table}}
+{{data or table}}

 What I want to know:

-1. {{Question 1}}
+1. {{question 1}}

-2. {{Question 2}}
+2. {{question 2}}

-3. {{Question 3}}
+3. {{question 3}}

 Output format:

-- {{Table / bullet points / narrative}}
+- {{table / bullet points / narrative}}

 - Highlight key figures